RigoBlock/RBIPs/RBIPs/RBIP11.md

 ## Simple Summary

-Improves existing self custody adapter.
+Easier to understand GRG holding requirement and transfer any token.

 ## Abstract

-Implements safeTransfer when tokens are transferred through the proxy contract.
+Removes free tier of GRG holding when transferring tokens to self custody.
+Implements safeTransfer when tokens are transferred using the ASelfCustody adapter.

 ## Motivation

+Self custody is a feature designed for professional market marker who have no issue holding a minimum amount of GRG.
 Certain old tokens do not return a boolean when being transferred, therefore resulting in transfer fail when called with standard ERC20 transfer call.

 ## Specification

-Use openzeppelin safeTransfer library
+Amend GRG holding calculations to support new tiers.
+Use openzeppelin safeTransfer library.

 ## Copyright